Welcome to the Konkle Lab!

 Scenes, reachable environments, and the periphery

-• Talk | preprint | Method Page : Full-field fMRI: a novel approach to study immersive vision.
-Park, et al., biorxiv, 2023
+• Talk | Paper | Method Page : Full-field fMRI: a novel approach to study immersive vision.
+Park, et al., Nature Comms, 2024

 • Talk | Paper : Emergent dimensions underlying the reachable world.
 Josephs, et al., Cognition, 2023